 Caffeine and Renal Failure

 Caffeine may make renal failure worse.
-Researchers noted in the 2007 issue of “Renal Failure” that previous studies had shown caffeine exacerbates renal failure if there is kidney disease in combination with metabolic syndrome.
-In experiments on diabetic rats, the researchers found that within two weeks of starting on caffeine the rats developed increased protein in the urine and increased heart rate.
+Researchers noted in the 2007 issue of "Renal Failure" that previous studies had shown caffeine exacerbates renal failure if there is kidney disease in combination with metabolic syndrome.
+In experiments on rats with diabetes, the researchers found that within two weeks of starting on caffeine the rats developed increased protein in the urine and increased heart rate.
 In addition, the arteries in the kidney became less flexible, which can increase blood pressure, although the rats in the study did not show signs of increased blood pressure.

 Caffeine in Moderation